darrinjmajocha/room-checks/README.md

 ## Local storage and privacy

 Drafts, room entries, and labeled photos are stored in the browser's `localStorage` on the device being used.
 GitHub Pages does not provide a database.
 Copy/download the text and download the photos before clearing browser data or switching devices.
-Browser storage is limited, so large inspections should periodically export and clear completed entries.
+Browser storage is limited and cannot be made unlimited from a GitHub Pages app, so large inspections should periodically export and clear completed entries.
+The app compresses photos before saving to reduce the chance of hitting the browser storage limit.

 ## Seeing the latest deployed version